Georg Milbradt

 Milbradt has been a member of the CDU since 1973.
 He was head of the finance department of the city of Münster from 1983 to 1990.

-Milbradt served as Minister of Finance of Saxony from 1990 to January 2001, but was dismissed from office by Minister-President Kurt Biedenkopf because Milbradt had started a debate about Biedenkopf's succession.
-Milbradt served as member of the state board of the CDU from 1991 and became deputy chairman of the state CDU in 1999 and chairman in 2001.
+Milbradt served as Minister of Finance of Saxony from 1990 to January 2001 but was dismissed from office by Minister-President Kurt Biedenkopf because Milbradt had started a debate about Biedenkopf's succession.
+Milbradt served as a member of the state board of the CDU from 1991 and became deputy chairman of the state CDU in 1999 and chairman in 2001.
 From 1994 until 2009, he was a member of the State Parliament of Saxony.

 Minister-President of Saxony, 2002–2009